 Scuola di Belle Arti “Rossetti Valentini” is situated in the old town centre of Santa Maria Maggiore: a 19th century elegant building that shows the distinctive features of the local architecture.
 It houses a real artistic treasure and proposes courses of painting, drawing, comics and wood-carving.

-Soon online the virtual tour of the Scuola di Belle Arti!
+of Scuola di Belle Arti!

-The permanent exhibition of Scuola di Belle Arti “Rossetti Valentini”, the unique of the whole Alpine region, presents works of the local painting dating from the second half of the 18th to the 20th century.
+The permanent exhibition of Scuola di Belle Arti “Rossetti Valentini”, a unique of the whole Alpine region, presents works of the local painting dating from the second half of the 18th to the 20th century.
 The wide room on the first floor houses the works of the main painters of Valle Vigezzo (Sparsicin, Giacomo Rossetti, Enrico Cavalli, Carlo Fornara, etc.), whose favourite subjects were portraits and landscapes.